SirenCreatorTeam/Sirene/README.md

 <i>[REQUEST FROM WRITER]
 I am a beginning English learner.
 Please pardon some grammar and spelling errors.  </i>

 This repository is a collection of controller and driver of "Sirene Zwei" that will be exhibited in Amateur Radio Club booth of Nada School Festival what held in May, 2018.
+[IMPORTANT]
+This project depends on [JYaml](http://jyaml.sourceforge.net/).
+Please download and add to classpath before building.

 <h2>Table of Contents</h2>